Last Updated on

 Grab your editorial calendar and start scheduling.
 It’s one thing to have a wishlist.
 It’s another to turn your wishes into Web writing reality.
 Decide how many items you can schedule this quarter and make it happen.
 Consider having one big project a quarter (such as a white paper,) plus a bunch of smaller content gigs (like tweaking some Titles or revising that landing page.)
 You’ll be amazed at how many projects you can get out of your life using this method – and how much better your site will be for it.

-Not sure what an editorial calender is?
+Not sure what an editorial calendar is?
 Learn more about why they are so important.

 Ask for testimonials/reviews.
 When’s the last time you asked your client (or customer) for a testimonial?
 That long ago?
 Really?
 Stop reading and ask for a testimonial right now!
 Reviews and testimonials offer third party proof that you really are all that and a bag of chips.
 The more social proof, the more opportunity for conversion – so don’t skip this crucial step!